 A couple of years later, what’s now known as the American Occupational Therapy Association (AOTA) was founded to improve the quality and training of therapy.

 About half of OTs work in either a practice or for a hospital according to the Bureau of Labor Statistics.
-Then there’s a 3-way tie for working in schools, home health care, and nursing care facilities.
+Then there’s a three-way tie for working in schools, home health care, and nursing care facilities.

-They can have their pick of the type of employer if they want to work with young people, or old people and live pretty much anywhere around the US.
+With the exception of working for a school, the average pay for the top five OT industries is somewhat consistent.
+They can have their pick of the type of employer, if they want to work with young people, or old people and can live pretty much anywhere in the United States.

-When someone decides to pursue a career in occupational therapy, their focus is usually on having a fulfilling career with stable prospects of earning $80,000 to $90,000 per year.
+When someone decides to pursue a career in occupational therapy, their focus is usually on two things.
+First, they want to have a fulfilling career.
+And, second, they hope to have stable prospects of earning $80,000 to $90,000 per year.

-The combination of higher living expenses, tuition increases each year, interest accruing on the loans, and some leftover loans from undergrad.
+Why is that the case when the total stated tuition for undergrad OT graduate school programs is much lower?
+The combination of higher living expenses, tuition increases each year, interest accruing on the loans, and some leftover loans from their bachelor’s degree.

-The good news from a financial perspective is that a doctorate is not a multiyear add-on to the master’s program, and it’s not required to practice occupational therapy.
+The good news from a financial perspective is that a doctorate is not a multi-year add-on to the master’s program.
+And it’s not required to practice occupational therapy.
 This is vastly different for physical therapists as the shift has been made to the DPT designation.

 Here are the top two mistakes we see:

-- Pay off their loans aggressively with a goal of being debt free in 10 years or less.
+- Pay off their loans aggressively with a goal of being debt-free in 10 years or less.
 This could involve refinancing.

 - Work for a non-profit hospital or government employer (like a school) and go for Public Service Loan Forgiveness.

 Jessica owes $210,000 in student loans with a 6.8% interest rate.
 She currently makes $85,000 and her husband makes $70,000 and has no student loan debt.

 Here’s her projected cost on IBR:

-Let’s compare this to pay as you earn (PAYE):
+Let’s compare this to Pay As You Earn (PAYE):

 Though tax-free loan forgiveness would be better, the tax bomb is the next best thing.
 Let’s assume Jessica would pay about 40% in taxes on her forgiven loan balance.
 That means she’d only owe $0.40 for every $1.00 of student debt that gets forgiven.
 The other $0.60 is wiped away.

+Here’s how Jessica can save up for the taxes.
 Her IBR payment was $1,435 and her new PAYE payment is estimated to be $956.
-That’s a $479 monthly savings and she can use some of that extra cash to save up for the tax bomb.
+That’s a $479 monthly savings.
+She can use some of that extra cash to save up for the tax bomb.

 If she were to save $349 per month in an investment account for the next 16 years and earn a 5% average annual return after taxes, she’d have the money to pay the tax bomb when it’s due in 2034.

 At the end of the consult, we talked through all the action steps to put this plan into place.
-She’s so relieved to see that saving up for it is totally palatable as opposed to focusing on that huge tax bomb.
+Jessica is so relieved that she has a definitive plan to pay back her loans and can now focus on enjoying the arrival of her baby.

-OTs can find a clear path to pay back their student loans.
+The good news is that OTs can find a clear path to pay back their student loans.
 A path that could not only save them significant money but give them a clear path that they understand and actions steps to get it done.